learnk8s/learnk8s.io/src/requests-limits/content.md

   containerstack/cpustress --cpu 2
 ```

-The [containerstack/cpustress container](https://github.com/containerstack/docker-cpustress) is designed to consume all available CPU, but you need to tell it how many CPU are currently available (in this case is only 2 `--cpu 2`).
+The container [containerstack/cpustress container](https://github.com/containerstack/docker-cpustress) is engineered to consume all available CPU, but it has to how many CPU are currently available (in this case is only 2 `--cpu 2`).

 The command uses a few flags:

+- `--rm` to delete the container once it's stopped.
+- `--name` to assign a friendly name to the container.
 - `-d` to run the container in the background as a daemon.
 - `--cpu-shares` defines the weight of the container which is used by Docker to give the container CPU time.